read more The Best Dumbbell Workout Program best dumbbell workout program

 • Waist circumference: This measurement helps assess abdominal fat.
 Excessive abdominal fat is a risk factor for conditions such as type 2 diabetes, heart disease, and certain types of cancer.

-Taking Action: calculate your BMI
+Taking Action: Calculate Your BMI

 Understanding your BMI and how it fits into your overall health picture is the first step towards taking action.
 If your BMI falls outside the “normal” range, consider consulting with a healthcare provider.
 They can provide personalized advice and help you create a plan to improve your health, which might include diet changes, physical activity, or other interventions.